pluralsh/documentation/pages/advanced-topics/identity-and-access-management/identity-and-installations/sharing-existing-repos.md

 ### 5. Alice changes the owner of the Plural installation repo

-Alice goes to `workspace.yaml` in the root of their installation repo, and changes the owner to `ml-infra@plural.sh`.&#x20;
+Alice goes to `workspace.yaml` in the root of their installation repo, and changes the owner to `ml-infra@plural.sh`.
+In the example below, owner is set to `nick@plural.sh` on line 12.

 ![](</assets/advanced-topics/code-block.png>)